Jade is a graduate of Aberdeen University in Philosophy, Anthropology and Teaching.

 Plato and Aristotle both used their definitions of "form" to overcome their relative problems when it came to knowledge.
 Form for both philosophers was able to classify all things: chairs are chairs because they reflect the form of a chair.
 However, their precise definitions of form did differ.

 Plato claimed that Particulars (objects) are only crude representations of their Form.
 For example, a Beauty Particular such as Helen of Troy is physical and accessible to the senses.
-Her beauty is also only temporary and relative to the observer, because aging and individual opinions alter how her beauty is observed.
+Her beauty is also only temporary and relative to the observer because aging and individual opinions alter how her beauty is observed.
 Her beauty being combined with non-beautiful parts and non-beautiful perspectives, such as organs, mean that she cannot contain the permanent Form of Beauty within herself.
 Rather, Plato claimed that the Form of Beauty is not accessible to the senses and is not physical, existing outside of time and space, and so can only be understood through reason.
 The Form of Beauty (being pure beauty) also differs from the Beauty Particular as it is eternally and irrefutably beautiful no matter who experiences it and at what time.

 Aristotle refuted Plato’s definition, believing it to be unclear and illogical in claiming that a chair can be understood to be a chair due to its relationship with a form existing outside of time and space.
 Instead, Aristotle’s method of defining an object's form was through the object's purpose, which it has been given by the designer.
 So, a chair is a chair because it has been designed to have the function of a chair.
 That of which the chair is made could have been given a different form if it had been arranged differently.
 This way, the form of an object exists within the object and all similarly designed and purposed objects, so it is unnecessary to disengage from this world in order to understand a form as it can be observed and understood on earth.

 This also enables one to have knowledge of an object whilst it undergoes change, as its change is contained within its purpose.
 For example, an acorn has within its form the potential to become an oak tree if not interfered with.
-The change which it is to undergo is contained within the knowledge of it’s form.
+The change that it is to undergo is contained within the knowledge of its form.
 This became the basis of Aristotle’s teleology (study and explanation of functions).
 Aristotle proposed that "nature does nothing in vain," as everything has a purpose given to it, perhaps by a God.
-With this, Aristotle looks not only at human artifacts, but also nature: eyes have different structures and methods of operation between species, yet they all share the form of an eye, as they all exist for the purpose of seeing.
+With this, Aristotle looks not only at human artifacts, but also at nature: eyes have different structures and methods of operation between species, yet they all share the form of an eye, as they all exist for the purpose of seeing.

 Even though both philosophers use form to understand objects, only Plato believes it is required to gain knowledge.
-Plato also thinks it essential to disengage from this world to discover an object's form, whereas Aristotle believes we need only study the objects and discover its function (teleology).
+Plato also thinks it essential to disengage from this world to discover an object's form, whereas Aristotle believes we need only study the objects and discover their function (teleology).

 The Human Condition